davidje13/koth-webplayer/README.md

 The project is designed to be runnable from the local filesystem; there should be no need to start a localhost server or run a browser with any special configuration.
-Other than codemirror (which has its code bundled in the /codemirror directory), there are no dependencies (no jQuery, React, requirejs, etc.); I make no claims that that's a good (or even remotely sensible) architectural choice, just that I felt like working from the lowest level (several APIs here are heavily inspired by such projects and may be vaguely familiar).
+Other than codemirror and jshint (which have their code bundled in the /codemirror and /jshint directories), there are no dependencies (no jQuery, React, requirejs, etc.); I make no claims that that's a good (or even remotely sensible) architectural choice, just that I felt like working from the lowest level (several APIs here are heavily inspired by such projects and may be vaguely familiar).

 Modern Javascript syntax and APIs are used throughout and no polyfils are included, so don't expect this to work in Internet Explorer.
 So far it's been tested in Google Chrome, Mozilla Firefox, and Safari (including on iOS), but in theory it should work on any modern browser.

-Unit tests (few though they are) can be run by opening the `test.htm` file in the root (see the current test status on master at: https://davidje13.github.io/koth-webplayer/test.htm).
+Unit tests (few though they are) and linting can be run by opening the `test.htm` file in the root (see the current status on master at: https://davidje13.github.io/koth-webplayer/test.htm).